-The Georgetown Go Station/Mill Street Corridor Area is covered by a Secondary Plan contained in Section H3 of this Plan.
+The Georgetown GO Station/Mill Street Corridor and Downtown Georgetown Intensification Areas are covered by Secondary Plans contained in Sections H3 and H7 of this Plan, respectively.
 Policies pertaining to the Acton Downtown Medium Density Residential Commercial Sub-Area and the Acton Downtown Redevelopment Sub-Area, are provided in Sections D2.5.1.7 and D2.5.1.8 respectively, of this Plan.
 Section D4 outlines the requirements for comprehensive planning of the South Acton Special Study Area.